Why Host an In-School Holiday Gift Fair

 Why Host An In-School Holiday Gift Fair?

-School Santa shop gifts
+The Selection of School Santa shop gifts

 Appealing displays for gifts

-A special gift wrapping service
+Don't forget gift wrapping service

-Volunteers to make the experience Christmasy
+Volunteers help make the experience Christmasy

 As they say, the more, the merrier.
 Having volunteers handy is always a good idea for organizing a successful in-school holiday gift fair.
 You’ll need volunteers who can: